 Welcome to Dunbar Parish Church, a community whose aim is to:

-Our services are at 11 am every Sunday morning and at 6.30 pm every alternate Sunday evening.
+Our services are at 11 am every Sunday morning.

 If you are new to church or have not been for some time, you may find it helpful to read the notes on our 'new to church' page.

 Our church hall is at 32A High Street Dunbar.

 The Reverend Gordon Stevenson lives with his wife and two boys in Dunbar, as their two daughters are now away at University.
 Gordon was called to Dunbar in 2010.
 Over the last eight years, our church has seen God at work in many different ways; lives transformed, people called into full time ministry etc. We believe that we are a family learning and serving Jesus together so that we might discover God's vision for the church and share it with everyone.

 Our services are held every Sunday at 11 am and typically runs until 12:15 pm.
 It is the main gathering of our Church, where we come together to worship and learn more about our God through singing hymns and praise songs, prayer and biblical teaching.
 All are welcome to come and share in fellowship with us as we grow together in our faith in Jesus Christ.

 Prayer is at the heart of our church life.
 Click on the image to find out more.

 Our church prayer meeting will be on Wednesday 14 November and 28 November in the Eden Room at church at 7.30 pm.
 Everyone is welcome.